-With the Willamette Valley expecting triple-digit heat this week, keeping cool will be a priority.
+With the Willamette Valley expecting high temperatures this week, keeping cool will be a priority.
 While heat-related illness is preventable, many people get sick, and even die, from extreme heat each year.

 The two main factors affecting your body’s natural ability to cool itself are high humidity – because your sweat will not evaporate as quickly – and personal factors such as age, obesity, fever, dehydration and heart disease, to name just a few.